wfinsinger/tapas/README.md

 ## Installation

-Install the development version of PaleoAnomalies with:
+Install the development version of *tapas* with:

 ``` r
 # library(devtools)